ebenjs/simple_permission_workflow/README.md

 ## Development notes

-- The project exposes `SimplePermissionWorkflowPlatform` and a MethodChannel implementation for runtime use.
-Tests should avoid swapping to platform MethodChannel unless the platform is properly mocked.
-- To add a new permission type: implement an `SPWPermissionService` in `services/impl/`, register its factory in the default constructor map or rely on injection.
+- To add a new permission type: implement an `SPWPermissionService` in `lib/services/impl/` and register its factory or override via constructor injection.
-- Keep UI rationale widgets out of core logic; `withRationale` simply holds references and triggers dialogs only if a valid `BuildContext` is given.
+- Keep UI rationale widgets out of core logic; `withRationale` only holds references and triggers dialogs when a valid `BuildContext` is available.

 ## Contributing
-See `CONTRIBUTING.md` for contribution guidelines, testing conventions and PR process.
+See `CONTRIBUTING.md` for contribution guidelines and PR process.

+## Changelog
+See `CHANGELOG.md` for recent changes.
+(0.0.7 adds contact cleanup helpers.)

 ## License
-Choose a license and add it to the repository (e.g. MIT, BSD, etc.).
+Apache-2.0 — see `LICENSE` for the full text.